deepakkumar1997/deepak/README.md

-This repository I'm creating for uploading my issues like what I'm currently doing and all..
+This repository I'm creating for uploading how my current life is going like what I'm currently doing and all..